 Co-founder, PhD, e-RYT 200, RYT 500

-Danielle is a co-founder of this amazing community of yogis, Bhav Brigade.
-She began teaching yoga in 2015 following completion of her RYT 200 with Logan Taylor of Satya Yoga Norfolk.
+Danielle is a co-founder of this amazing community of yogis.
+She began teaching yoga in 2015 following completion of her RYT 200 with Logan Taylor Tymoff of Satya Yoga Norfolk.
 Practicing yoga and satsang keeps Danielle grounded amidst the hectic pace and ego of academia.
 She came to yoga in search of a respite from graduate school stress in the early 2000s.
 Soon after receiving tenure as a communication professor at Christopher Newport University, Danielle made her yoga practice a priority.
-She enjoys teaching dynamic, playful all-levels flow classes and is also trained in trauma-informed yoga, Yoga of 12-Step Recovery, as well as myofascial release, yoga nidra, and yin and restorative yoga styles.
+She teaches inclusive, dynamic, slow, but strengthening yoga for all bodies.
+Danielle is also trained in trauma-informed yoga, Yoga of 12-Step Recovery, as well as myofascial release, yoga nidra, and yin and restorative yoga styles.
 She also leads classes specific to LGBTQ+ communities.
 Danielle serves on the board of Virginia Community Yoga.